neo-project/neo-dev-portal/tutorials/neow3j-smart-contract-quickstart/index.md

 ```

 This compiles the smart contract class `HelloWorldSmartContract`, and places a NEF file, contract manifest, and
-debugging information file.
-NEF file and contract manifest are described [here](/docs/n3/develop/write/manifest) by
+debugging information file by default at `build/neow3j`.
+NEF file and contract manifest are described [here](/docs/n3/develop/write/manifest).
-default at `build/neow3j`.
 They are the artifacts that are deployed on-chain.
-The debugging information file, is
+The debugging information file is
 required by the Neo Debugger (part of the Neo Blockchain Toolkit) to debug your contract.

 ### Using the Compiler in Code